Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

    * - 12
      - Vertex (STL) - Face
      - Contact between a vertex of an STL and a face of a polyhedron
+   * - 13
+     - Inner Bond
+     - Contact inner a grain composed of fragments (polyhedra)

 **Interaction Class Usage:**